-An updated version of the SEC came into effect on 13 March 2020 to implement a designation by the Department for Business, Energy and Industrial Strategy (BEIS) in support of the November 2020 SEC Release.
+An updated version of the SEC came into effect on 7 October 2020 to implement a designation by the Department for Business, Energy and Industrial Strategy (BEIS) in support of the November 2020 SEC Release.

-- The BEIS direction letter and accompanying annexes can be found here.
+The BEIS designation letter and accompanying annexes can be found here.

 What parts of the SEC were affected?

-The redlined changes for SEC Appendix AL can be found can be found here.
+The redlined changes to Appendix R can be found can be found here.
 These will be available on CodeWorks shortly.

 Our Document Log lists the versions of each SEC document now in effect following this release.